 Domain 2.
-Professional Practice Expectations: Beliefs, values, attitudes and behaviors for the professional dietitian nutritionist level of practice.
+Professional Practice Expectations: Beliefs, values, attitudes and behaviors for the nutrition and dietetics practitioner level of practice.

-KRDN 2.1 Demonstrate effective and professional oral and written communication and documentation.

-KRDN 2.2 Describe the governance of nutrition and dietetics practice, such as the Scope of Nutrition and Dietetics Practice and the Code of Ethics for the Profession of Nutrition and Dietetics; and describe interprofessional relationships in various practice settings.

-KRDN 2.3 Assess the impact of a public policy position on nutrition and dietetics practice.

-KRDN 2.4 Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.
+- KRDN 2.1 Demonstrate effective and professional oral and written communication and documentation. - KRDN 2.2 Describe the governance of nutrition and dietetics practice, such as the Scope of Practice for the Registered Dietitian Nutritionist and the Code of Ethics for the Profession of Nutrition and Dietetics. - KRDN 2.3 Assess the impact of a public policy position on the nutrition and dietetics profession. - KRDN 2.4 Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.

-KRDN 2.5 Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.
+KRDN 2.5 Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates.